 This program is for those students that need to complete coursework while attempting to be accepted into one of UC Blue Ash College's programs that use a selective program admission process.

-This helps students make sure that students take courses that are needed by these programs, and help them prepare accordingly while getting ready to apply.
+This helps make sure that students take courses that are needed by these programs, and help them prepare accordingly while getting ready to apply.

 The programs that use selective program admissions are: